 Copper is known to react with oxygen to form copper (II) oxide.
 Most importantly, copper reacts and dissolves in acids.
 Coffee is naturally acidic with a pH of about 4.85-5.13 which poses the risk of copper leaching into the coffee.

-Some experts have opined that it is unlikely for the reactions between acidic drinks and unlined copper mugs to leach poisonous levels of copper.
+However, some experts have opined that it is unlikely for the reactions between acidic drinks and unlined copper mugs to leach poisonous levels of copper.
 The experts are of the view that it would take very high acidity and extended contact time to substantially corrode copper mugs to levels that are harmful to human health.

 Although coffee has an intense aroma, most of its sought-after flavors are usually subtle and are easily overshadowed by foreign flavors.
 The flavor is a key aspect of coffee.